Overview

 The official box art of the game.The Saboteur was released with the one box art design globally.
 The design shows Sean Devlin in black and white, with a red Eiffel Tower on a dirty white colored base in the background.
 The tagline running along the back of the box is “Viva la Vengeance!”.

-The title is not the only thing that was changed in the German release.
+The title is not the only thing that is different in the German release.
 Swastikas and other symbols linking to national socialism have been cut out, as well as two audio excerpts from speeches given by Adolf Hitler.
 If the box is turned upside down, it is possible to see Sean's fist clenched in a manner similar to that of the 'raised fist' design.
-This is normally a symbol of resistance, and fits with the game itself, though this is of course a coincidence.
+This is normally a symbol of resistance, and fits with the game itself, though this is of course a complete coincidence, and was unintentional on the part of the developers, so should be ignored.

 System requirements